tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 D. Compatibility and Interoperability

-## Best Practices for Scalar types
+## Best Practices for Scalars

-A. Following best practices for scalar types

-B. Discussing best practices for scalar types
+A. Discussing best practices for scalar types

 - Custom scalars for specialised data types